sunnyvale-academy/SNY.OSS.VLT.01.01.00/labs/08-Policy-based_authorization/README.md

 The policy enables the create and update capabilities for every path within the kv/ engine except one.

-The policy enables the create and update capabilities for every path within the vk/ engine except one.

 Write a secret to the path kv/data/creds.

 ```console